Ben Payal

-Ben Payal (born 8 September 1988) is a Luxembourgish footballer who most recently played as a midfielder for UNA Strassen.
-He is currently a free agent.
+Ben Payal (born 8 September 1988) is a retired Luxembourgish footballer who last played as a midfielder for UNA Strassen.

 Club career

 Payal made his senior debut for Jeunesse Esch in the 2005/2006 season at 17 years of age.
 He joined Dudelange in summer 2007.
 After playing for Fola Esch from 2013-2016, he joined UNA Strassen in 2016.
-He was released by mutual agreement in 2022.
+He was released by mutual agreement in 2022, and retired from football soon thereafter.

 International career

 He made his debut for Luxembourg in a September 2006 friendly match against Latvia.
 He earned 73 caps, scoring no goals.